StudentsFirst: Political activity

 According to the Los Angeles Times, StudentsFirst "spent nearly $2 million" in the 2012 general election cycle "to support 105 candidates across the country," 90 of whom were Republicans.
+From 2012 to 2013, future New York State Assemblyman Micah Lasher served as its Executive Director.

 StudentsFirst supported the Student Success Act, legislation signed into law by Governor Rick Scott of Florida; Michigan legislation that will remove a teacher's tenure status after a bad evaluation; and similar proposals in Georgia, Indiana, Minnesota, Nevada, Ohio, Pennsylvania, and Tennessee.
 The organization's activities have been the subject of significant coverage with articles appearing in the Huffington Post, National Public Radio, Education News Colorado, The Washington Post, The New York Times, and USA Today.

 The organization received seed money from the Eli and Edythe Broad Foundation, a backer of educational reform in school districts.
 As of May 2011, it had 21 staff members, and planned to engage in lobbying, the drafting of legislation and the backing of candidates for elected office.

 In October 2011, StudentsFirst launched an initiative to defend Michigan Republican Paul Scott against a recall effort, dedicating nearly $70,000 to the initiative.
 Scott's opponent in the upcoming race, Bobbie Walton, said StudentsFirst's involvement in the local election was "evidence of a national push to discredit teachers unions."
 On November 8, 2011 Scott was recalled.

 Former chairman Joseph P. Watkins was named Receiver of Schools in Chester, Pennsylvania in 2012.